VilmaDaukantaite/final_project/README.md

 ### Overview

-* What factors influence your grade as a borrower?
+* What factors influence your grade as a borrower in the US?
+* What are the most common purpouse for the loan?
 * Was there a significant difference in default on loans during 2007-2011 as compared to now?
 * Building ML model for classifying borrowers/loans
 * Building ML model for estimating expected default rate

-I am sure these techniques are already widely used in order to speed up transactions and automatize certain processes.
+These techniques are already widely used in order to speed up transactions and automatize certain processes.

 * Hypothesis testing: